prodaryan/Data-analytics-of-Zepto-s-Products/README.md

 SQL Business analysis

-Load the dataset into pgAdmin or any other PostgreSQL client
+Load the dataset into mysql

 Create a database and run the SQL file

-Import the dataset (convert to UTF-8 if necessary) Let’s connect professionally and grow your data career 💡 Thanks for checking out the project!
-Your support means a lot — feel free to star ⭐ this repo or share it with someone learning SQL.🚀
+Import the dataset (convert to UTF-8 if necessary)